microsoft/fluentui/packages/icons/README.md

 ```

 The styling package includes a `getIcon` api which returns information about a given icon, including subset className and the icon code.
 This can be used to render icons in other frameworks.

-## getIconClassName API

-In special cases you may would prefer to simply get an icon class name, which can be attached to an `I` element.
-You can use the getIconClassName api in the styling package.

 ```ts
 import { getIconClassName } from '@uifabric/styling';